Do Go On - 163 - WW2 Badass Audie Murphy

 We talked about the Lion King.

-Right, and when I accidentally just said that just was a seagull,
+And when I accidentally just said that Jess was a seagull,

-I also should add this is an completely unintentional.
+I also should add, this is completely unintentional.

-That's really gonna seem like you said all that up, but.
+That's really going to seem like you set all that up.

 I swear I didn't.